blaze308/flip/FIREBASE_SETUP.md

 **⚠️ REQUIRED - You must do this manually**

 1. In Firebase Console, click "Add app" and select Android
-2. Enter your Android package name: `com.example.flip`
+2. Enter your Android package name: `ancientplustech.ancient.flipflip`
 3. **IMPORTANT**: Download the `google-services.json` file
 4. **IMPORTANT**: Place it in `flip/android/app/` directory (next to build.gradle.kts)
 5. The SHA-1 fingerprint is optional for development